-BCAA’s are probably something you’ve come across in an advert for a protein powder or a recovery supplement, but it’s not immediately clear what BCAA stands for, what they are or why you should or shouldn’t be adding it into your diet.
+BCAA’s are probably something you have come across in an advert for a protein powder or a recovery supplement, but it’s not immediately clear what BCAA stands for, what it is or why you should or should not be adding it to your diet.

 Branched Chain Amino Acids, or BCAA’s, form the building blocks of protein.
-Certain proteins our bodies can make itself, the rest has to come from our diet.
-BCAA’s represent a third of these proteins which we have to get from an external source.
+Certain proteins are synthesised by our bodies, the rest must come from our diet.
+BCAA’s represent a third of the proteins which we have to get from an external source.

-Of course BCAA’s can be found in our foods, and you can get these essential amino acids (leucine, isoleucine and valine) from things like red meats, and milk.
-They’re also available in various quantities in different off-the-shelf supplements and shakes on the market, which is ideal when the right food groups might not be readily available.
+BCAA’s can be found in food, you can get essential amino acids such as leucine, isoleucine and valine from foods such as red meats and milk.
+BCAA's are also available in various quantities in different off-the-shelf supplements and shakes on the market, which are ideal substitutes for those who do not consume animal products.

 How do you know how many BCAA’s your body needs to properly fuel itself, and what do they do?

 What do BCAA’s do?
-Well there is a growing body of research that suggests they improve muscle synthesis, that is to say they boost muscle growth and there have also been studies that show that BCAA’s can reduce muscle soreness and fatigue after a workout - as a result you’ll be able to train harder and for longer.
+There is a growing body of research that suggests that BCAA's improve muscle synthesis, which means that they boost muscle growth.
+There have also been studies that show that BCAA’s can reduce muscle soreness and fatigue after a workout - as a result you will be able to train harder and for a longer period.

-That being the case, you can take your BCAA supplement or food(s) either before or after your workout, whatever is your preference.
+You can take your BCAA supplement or food(s) before or after your workout, whatever suits you best.

-In a nutshell, if you are trying to get stronger and bigger muscles, ensuring you get BCAA’s in your diet - whether from a supplement or a food source - is important.
-Once you’ve completed a DNA test, you’ll better understand exactly what your body needs, and can then fuel yourself correctly.
+In a nutshell, if you are trying to get stronger and bigger muscles, ensuring that you get BCAA’s in your diet - whether from a supplement or a food source - is important.
+Once you have completed a DNA test, you will have a better understanding of what your body really needs and can therefore fuel yourself correctly.